cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Electric Charge.md

   - phy-202
   - charge
   - algebra
-description: We introduce the idea of electric charge.
+description: We introduce the concept of electric charge.
 articleType: lesson-plan
 date: 2025-04-24
 ---